 A Better Way:

-Obviously, the reasons above point out why straight commission sales compensation is a terrible idea.
+Obviously, the reasons above point out why straight commission plans are a terrible idea.
 So, what is a better solution?
-A sales compensation plan that includes a base salary plus commissions.
+A sales commission plan that includes a base salary plus commissions.
 Here’s why:

 - A higher caliber salesperson can be recruited and hired